 Your cruise comes to an end as you disembark at Prek Kdam, a small village on the Tonle River.
-From here you have a choice to travel to Chiang Rai and experience the Elephant Foundation Camp at the Golden Triangle or travel to Myanmar to experience the River Iyerawaddy.
+From here you have a choice to travel to Chiang Rai and experience the Elephant Foundation Camp at the Golden Triangle or travel to Myanmar to experience the River Iyerawaddy on the Strand cruise.

 This fabulous once in a lifetime is at special rates

 - 2 nights hotel including ground transportation plus cruise in Deluxe room 17 sq m $1650 US$ per person.
 Price does not include flight to Myanmar.
 Roughly $200

 - Accommodation on a per person basis double occupancy